RolandChristensen/developer-journal/_drafts/git.md

 The diff in the command line is useful, but there are much better tools for viewing diffs (Visual Studio Git extension for one)

-## View the changes between staged files and the last commit
+# View Diff Between Staged Files and Last Commit
 `git diff --staged` or `$ git diff --cached`

 ## Committing staged changes to the branch